wjcodes/festive-saturn/src/pages/index.md

   - section_id: call-to-action
     type: section_cta
     title: Want to learn more?
-    subtitle: This is an optional description for the call to action block.
+    subtitle: Please check out what else we have to offer
     actions:
       - label: Get Started
         url: /signup